California man charged in fatal 'swatting' to be sentenced

 WICHITA, Kan.
 (AP) — A California man faces decades in prison when he's sentenced for making hoax emergency calls, including one that led police to fatally shoot a Kansas man.

 Tyler R. Barriss will be sentenced Friday in federal court in Wichita, Kansas.
-The 26-year-old California man has pleaded guilty to 51 charges related to fake calls and threats under an agreement calling for at least 20 years in prison.
-His case drew national attention to the practice of "swatting," a form of retaliation in which gamers get police to go to an online opponent's address.
+The 26-year-old man has pleaded guilty to 51 charges related to fake calls and threats under an agreement calling for at least 20 years in prison.
+His case drew national attention to the practice of "swatting," a form of retaliation gamers and others use to get police to go to an someone's address.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.